reza-arjmandi/cpp20_coroutines/README.md

 # cpp20_coroutines

 This repository is created in order to teach C++20 coroutines and usages.
-I've used [cppcoro](https://github.com/lewissbaker/cppcoro) and simplified it to clarify control flow of each class.
+I've used [cppcoro](https://github.com/lewissbaker/cppcoro) and simplified it to clarify control flow of each classes.
 You can watch learning videos in my [youtube channel](https://www.youtube.com/channel/UCD63rKtTY3WoxaCE88Rg9AA) Thanks to [cppcoro](https://github.com/lewissbaker/cppcoro) for it's perfect implementation.